 As it relates to Zero Trust Email, we built a system whereby an additional piece of evidence from the sender's mail server is required before it passes our Inbound Security checks.
 The additional evidence is determined by an artificial intelligence (AI) algorithm we created.
 In effect, we are incorporating email AI into the core of Paubox.
 Email AI is clearly where the future of email is heading.

 Why America Needs Zero Trust Email

+Last month, President Biden became the first American president to say the word 'ransomware' in public.
+That same week, he issued an Executive Order on Cybersecurity.
 The United States urgently needs private sector innovation to keep ransomware and phishing attacks at bay.
+President Biden agrees:

 "I signed an executive order to improve the nation’s cybersecurity.
 It calls for federal agencies to work more closely with the private sector to share information, strengthen cybersecurity practices, and deploy technologies that increase reliance against cyberattacks."